blue101010/diagram-llm2/README.md

 # Making LLMs generate accurate diagrams

+## Fork acknowlegement credit

+Fork from yashrathi-git/diagram-llm with updates.

 A research project on generation of diagrams via LLMs.

 ## Novel Aspects

 - We created a completely novel synthetic dataset for prompt -> mermaid diagram pairs for fine-tuning.